-Covered in this silver buyers guide:
+Covered in this UK silver buyers information guide:

 - Buying VAT free silver Coins in the UK